Before we start with the scary cart abandonment, let’s look on the bright side.

 That’s pretty significant…

 3) Cart abandonment is on the rise (and it’s unstoppable)

 Here’s my prediction after taking a look at data from Formisimo:

 - 2018: ?

 As time passes, more and more people are getting used to buying online.
 It’s their go-to, and they know all the tricks.

-They’re looking for exit popups, and sometimes cart abandonment emails.
-They learn to wait for sales, and they know how to search and find the same product online.
+They’re looking for exit popups and sometimes cart abandonment emails.
+And they learn to wait for sales, and they know how to search and find the same product online.